 The Young Archaeologist of the Year Award is for a young person under the age of 18 who has made an outstanding contribution to community archaeology or a youth engagement project.
-The winner will receive £250.
+The winner will receive £250 plus a selection of archaeology themed books and goodies.